It is absolutely time and energy to panic about climate change

 In the end, we need a new carbon geopolitics, and I think climate change will soon be dramatic enough to get us there.

 Correction 2/22:A previous form of this story stated that 2 degrees Celsius of average warming will lead to at the least 150 million deaths from air pollution alone.
-In fact, we could potentially avoid 150 million premature deaths by the end associated with century from air pollution (the same as 25 Holocausts or twice how many deaths from WWII) whenever we could limit average global warming to 1.5 degrees or hold warming at 2 degrees without counting on negative emissions.
+In fact, we could potentially a 150 million premature deaths by the end associated with century from air pollution (the same as 25 Holocausts or twice how many deaths from WWII) whenever we could limit average global warming to 1.5 degrees or hold warming at 2 degrees without counting on negative emissions.
 The interviewee also suggested in a previous version that we have been spending more electricity mining Bitcoin than is created by every one of the world’s solar panel systems combined.
 That has been centered on a 2018 study suggesting we were on the right track to break that mark by 2019, but that is not any longer the actual situation.